tylercamp/palcalc/README.md

 	- ~~Save game settings + associate with save file~~

 ## Eventual TODOs
-- Bugfix - Solver prefers breeding a pal to get an opposite gender instead of just using the existing pals
+- ~~Bugfix - Solver prefers breeding a pal to get an opposite gender instead of just using the existing pals~~
+- Option to choose whether to include pals deployed to a base
-- Reduce memory usage
+- ~~Reduce memory usage~~
-- Separate "max irrelevant input traits" and "max irrelevant bred traits"
+- ~~Separate "max irrelevant input traits" and "max irrelevant bred traits"~~
 - ~~Optimize by mapping irrelevant traits to "random" for solver operations~~
 - Add "About" window for licenses + references
 - ~~Gracefully handle missing references to pals, traits, and pal instances~~
 - ~~Fix tree layout algorithm~~
 - Option to delete entries from list of target pals
-- Allow solving for multiple pals at once
 - Show preview of involved pals, num wild pals, etc. in solver results list
 - Performance options (max threads)
 - Separate list of "Required traits" and "Optional traits" for target pal